leefree-GIT/visual-navigation-agent-pytorch/README.md

 - **shortest_path_distance** a square matrix of shortest path distance (in number of steps) between pairwise locations, where `-1` means two states are unreachable from each other.

 ### Training or Evaluation
 to train or evaluate your network you need to use a json file as experiment.
 You can create a experiment file using the script `create_experiment.py`.
 One experiment file contains training set and evaluation set, reward function and network used.
 You can set these values using the script (``--help`` to see documentation).
+Experiment files can be found under EXPERIMENTS folder

 Rewards available are:
 - **soft_goal** Agent needs to output the ``Done`` signal to stop and start the evaluation.
 Reward from paper